MILL5/yocto/README.md

 #### Child Containers ####

 A child container is great for supporting custom lifetime management within your application.
-For example, an application that requires a user to login might have a custom lifetime from login to logout.
+For example, an application that requires a user to login has a custom lifetime from login to logout.
+Creating a child container after a user logs in is a great way to keep track of types and instances.
 Registering all types used when a user is 'logged in' in a child container is a great way to do maintain your application.
-It also helps with memory management when the user logs out of the application by simply disposing of your child container.
+You get memory management once the user logs out by simply disposing of the child container.
 Lastly it helps with correctness.
 Using a child container for a custom lifetime like "login-to-logout" prevents a developer from accessing state they should not after the user has logged out.

 #### Memory Management ####